 A trip to Point Reyes National Seashore has many layers of beauty.
 When I saw large herds of tule elk, native to California, basking in the sun on a green valley, it gave me a bucolic feeling.

 I loved the wildness of the Pacific when I spent a day at Drakes Beach.
-With the beautiful view of the vast expanse of the Pacific from above, Point Reyes National Seashore is a gem.
+With a beautiful view of the vast expanse of the Pacific from above, Point Reyes National Seashore is a gem.

 I greeted the twilight with the symphony of the evening wind.
 This natural sanctuary is a refuge for us mortal souls.
 I would highly recommend savoring all the attractions slowly.